 Is this the way it is with God's forgiveness?
 He offers us a pardon, but we must believe and be obedient.
-Failing the terms of our probation does God make us pay for our sins by destruction in hell fire?
+Failing the terms of our probation, does God make us pay for our sins by destruction in hell fire?

 Many people have that idea about the sacrifice of Christ.
 All He did was to put us on probation, they say, and our punishment for sin has only been deferred.
+The sacrifice of Christ only provided physical life for fallen humanity, and only constitutes an offer of salvation, not the actual gift truly given.
+All of this means that "all men" are born and live under a legal condemnation to eternal death unless and until they repent and obey.
 Now it is true that we are on probation during this life, but not because our punishment has only been deferred.